Spritetm/lssl/docs/langref.md

 ### Arrays

 LSSL supports arrays without a limit to dimensions.
-Arrays in LSSL are base-zero, so array[0] will reference the first element, array[1] the 2nd etc. Note that LSSL keeps track of the size of an array; referencing a member that is outside the range specified when declaring the array will lead to a runtime error.
+Arrays in LSSL are base-zero, so array[0] will reference the first element, array[1] the second etc. Note that LSSL keeps track of the size of an array; referencing a member that is outside the range specified when declaring the array will lead to a runtime error.
 Arrays are also declared with the 'var' keyword, but at the moment cannot be initialized at declaration time.